 The Self Assessment tax return deadline for paper submissions is the 31st October, but it’s worth noting that these types of tax submissions are being phased out.
 Plus, whilst paper returns don’t require an internet connection, they are invariably time-consuming and complicated.

 Heading to HMRC’s official website is another way to submit your form in time for the Self Assessment tax return deadline.
-First, you’ll have to register, for your government gateway log-in.
+First, you’ll need to register for your government gateway log-in.
 Without this you cannot submit your tax return via the HMRC website.

 Like paper returns, this method of tax submission will soon be phased out, although it currently remains the most popular option among those who submit Self Assessments across the country.